adbd-upc/Bayes-Zipf-Polylog/SEIO-2025/README.md

 * The slides.

-* The code and a basic analysis for two datasets: the URV mail network and the UCSB Facebook data.
+* The code and a basic analysis the URV mail network.